zoneout215/asreview-makita-multiprocessing/kubernetes/README.md

 ### 3.1\.
 Running the workers

 Change the `image` to reflect the path to the image that you pushed.
-You can select the number of `replicas` to change the number of workers.

 Run with